Conditional predictive inference for stable algorithms: Proofs of main results

-The next result will be instrumental to establish convergence of the conditional law $P(y_0-x_0'\hat{\beta}_n\le t\| T_n)$ to the distribution of $lN\tau + u$, as in the statement of the theorem.
+The next result will be instrumental to establish convergence of the conditional law $\P(y_0-x_0'\hat{\beta}_n\le t\| T_n)$ to the distribution of $lN\tau + v$, for $l, N, \tau, v$ as in the statement of the theorem.
+Notice that this also establishes the statement about the asymptotic distribution of the prediction error $y_0-x_0'\hat{\beta}_n$.
 Its proof is also deferred until after the main argument is finished.

 \begin{lemma} Fix arbitrary positive constants $\tau\in[0,\infty)$, $\delta\in(0,2]$ and $c\in(0,\infty)$ and let $(p_n)_{n\in\N}$ be a sequence of positive integers.
-On some probability space $(\Omega, \mathcal A, \P)$, let $u_0$ and $l_0$ be real random variables and let $V_0 = (v_{0j})_{j=1}^\infty$ be a sequence of i.i.d. real random variables such that $V_0$, $u_0$ and $l_0$ are jointly independent, $|l_0|\ge c>0$, $\E[l_0^2]=1$, $\E[v_{01}]=0$, $\E[v_{01}^2]=1$ and $\E[|v_{01}|^{2+\delta}]<\infty$.
-For $n\in\N$ and $b\in\R^{p_n}$, define $v_n = (v_{01},\dots, v_{0p_n})'$, $G(t, b) = \P(l_0 v_n'b + u_0\le t)$ and $F(t) = \P(l_0 N \tau + u_0\le t)$, where $N \stackrel{\mathcal L}{=} \mathcal N(0,1)$ is independent of $(l_0,u_0)$.
+On some probability space $(\Omega, \mathcal A, \P)$, let $v_0$ and $l_0$ be real random variables and let $W_0 = (w_{0j})_{j=1}^\infty$ be a sequence of i.i.d. real random variables such that $W_0$, $v_0$ and $l_0$ are jointly independent, $|l_0|\ge c$, $\E[l_0^2]=1$, $\E[w_{01}]=0$, $\E[w_{01}^2]=1$ and $\E[|w_{01}|^{2+\delta}]<\infty$.
+For $n\in\N$ and $b\in\R^{p_n}$, define $w_n = (w_{01},\dots, w_{0p_n})'$, $G(t, b) = \P(l_0 w_n'b + v_0\le t)$ and $F(t) = \P(l_0 N \tau + v_0\le t)$, where $N \stackrel{\mathcal L}{=} \mathcal N(0,1)$ is independent of $(l_0,v_0)$.
 Consider positive sequences $g_1, g_2:\N \to (0,1)$, such that $g_j(n)\to 0$, as $n\to\infty$, $j=1,2$.
-Suppose that one of the following cases applies. \begin{enumerate}[(i)] \item $\tau=0$ and $t\mapsto \P(u_0\le t)$ is continuous.
+Suppose that one of the following cases applies: \begin{enumerate}[(i)] \item $\tau=0$ and $t\mapsto \P(v_0\le t)$ is continuous.
 In this case, set

 \item $\tau>0$ and $p_n\to\infty$ as $n\to\infty$.
 In this case, set